• HOME

 Whitefish Trail

-With 10+ trailheads and 42 miles of natural surface to walk, bike, or hike on right next to town, there are enough scenic views and forested paths to keep any nature-lover happy.
+With 10+ trailheads and 42 miles of natural surface to walk, bike, or hike on right next to town, there are plenty of scenic views and forested paths to keep any nature-lover happy.
 Some of the most popular hikes include Lion Mountain and Swift Creek.
-The trail is runner, dog, horse, and kid-friendly.
+Whitefish Trail is runner, dog, horse, and kid-friendly.

 You find all the trailheads and a trail map here.